 New Views of Myofascial Trigger Points: Etiology and Diagnosis

-Four articles on PainSci cite Simons 2008: 1.
+Four pages on PainSci cite Simons 2008: 1.
 The Complete Guide to Trigger Points & Myofascial Pain 2.
 The Complete Guide to Neck Pain & Cricks 3.
 Toxic Muscle Knots 4.
 The Trigger Point Identity Crisis

 PainSci commentary on Simons 2008: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.